9yiyi9/Superconductive-low-coded-ML/README.md

 **[Data]:**

-This folder contains our test CSV dataset - Titanic to test the machine learning pipeline we built.
+This folder contains Titanic CSV file for user to explore and test how Superconductive works.
 Titanic contains a variety of datatypes, which our low coded machine learning can apply various data transformations and feature transformation methods.

 To get started, user should upload their csv file to the drop box.
 Then Superconductive will show user a high level overview of their dataset and produces a missing data proportions heat map.
 It will automatically drop the columns that have more than 50% of missing values and replace the other missing values with a median value.
-Based on this users will have an understanding weather or not their dataset has missing values that should be treated or dropped.

 **[Code Structure]**

 **[Data Cleaning/Pre-processing]:**

+User should follow the instructions on web and input values accordingly.
+After each method is applied, a new header for the dataset will be generated for user to review.
+Ignore the warinings on web if there is any and select the method you need.

 - Convert Data Type: allows user to convert numerical column into strings or convert string columns into numerical columns.